 In February 2021 however, we asked the same question, only to see the figure almost double to 51% This could be a direct result of both Zoom becoming a household name of lockdown communication, and an increased willingness of clients to engage through new mediums.

-Additionally to this, 67% of people stated that they would be happy for their advisors to send video messages.
-However, to keep things professional and secure, we advise using messaging platforms such as Loom.com or Money Alive’s Video Messenger feature instead.
+Additionally to this, 67% of people stated that they would be happy for their advisers to send video messages.
+However to keep things professional and secure, we advise using messaging platforms such as Loom.com or Money Alive’s Video Messenger feature instead.